Fast Training of Diffusion Models with Masked Transformers: Experiments

 \subsection{Comparison with state-of-the-art}

-We compare against state-of-the-art class-conditional generative models in Table~\ref{tab:comp_sota}, where our results are obtained after training for 2M steps.
-Without CFG, we further perform the unmasking tuning with the \emph{cosine-ratio} schedule for 37.5k steps.
-MaskDiT achieves a better FID than all the non-cascaded diffusion models, and it even outperforms the concurrent MDT-XL/2, which is much more computationally expensive, by decreasing FID from 6.23 to 5.69.
+We compare against state-of-the-art class-conditional generative models in Table~\ref{tab:comp_sota} and \ref{tab:comp_sota_512}, where our 256$\times$256 results are obtained after 2M training steps and 512$\times$512 results are obtained after 1M training steps.

+\paragraph{ImageNet-256$\times$256.} Without CFG, we further perform the unmasking tuning with the \emph{cosine-ratio} schedule for 37.5k steps.
+MaskDiT achieves a better FID than all the non-cascaded diffusion models, and it even outperforms the MDT-XL/2, which is much more computationally expensive, by decreasing FID from 6.23 to 5.69.
 Although the cascaded diffusion model (CDM) has a better FID than MaskDiT, it underperforms MaskDiT regarding IS (158.71 vs. 177.99).
-When only trained for 1.2M steps without unmasking tuning, MaskDiT achieves an FID of 6.59, which is already comparable to the final FID values of the best prior diffusion models.

 When using CFG, we perform the unmasking tuning with the \emph{zero-ratio} schedule for 75k steps.
 MaskDiT-G achieves a very similar FID (2.28) with DiT-XL/2-G (2.27), and they both share similar values of IS and Precision/Recall.
-Notably, to achieve an FID of 2.28, training MaskDiT takes 273 hours (257 hours for training and 16 hours for unmasking tuning) on 8$\times$ A100 GPUs while training DiT-XL/2 (7M steps) takes 868 hours, implying only 31\% of the DiT-XL/2’s training time.
-Compared with the concurrent MDT-XL/2-G, MaskDiT-G performs worse in terms of FID and IS but has comparable Precision/Recall scores.
+Notably, MaskDiT achieves an FID of 2.28 with only 273 hours (257 hours for training and 16 hours for unmasking tuning) on 8$\times$ A100 GPUs while DiT-XL/2 (7M steps) takes 868 hours, implying 31\% of the DiT-XL/2’s training time.
+Compared with the MDT-XL/2-G, MaskDiT-G performs worse in terms of FID and IS but has comparable Precision/Recall scores.

+\paragraph{ImageNet-512$\times$512.} As shown in Table~\ref{tab:comp_sota_512}, without CFG, MaskDiT achieves an FID of 10.79, outperforming DiT-XL/2 that has an FID of 12.03.
+With CFG, MaskDiT-G achieves an FID of 2.50, outperforming all previous methods, including ADM (FID: 3.85) and DiT (FID: 3.04).
+The total training cost including unmasked tuning is around 209 A100 GPU days, which is about 29\% of the training cost of DiT (712 A100 GPU days).
+We provide 512$\times$512 MaskDiT samples in Figure~\ref{fig:samples512_set1} and Figure~\ref{fig:samples512_set2}.

 We also observe that increasing the training budgets in the unmasking tuning stage can consistently improve the FID, but it also harms the training efficiency of our method.
-Given that our main goal is not to achieve new state-of-the-art and our generation quality is already good as demonstrated by Figure~\ref{fig:demo_samples} we do not explore further in this direction.
+Given that our main goal is not to achieve new state-of-the-art and our generation quality is already good as demonstrated by Figure~\ref{fig:demo_samples} and Appendix~\ref{sec:appendix-samples} we do not explore further in this direction.